komola/distinguishable/README.md

 distinguishable
 ===============

-Create a string and parse a string to a standard set of chars
+Create a string and parse a string to a standard set of characters

-For order references it is important to now have any problems created by users misstyping information e.g. on a wiretransfer reference.
+For order references it is important to not have any problems created by users mistyping information e.g. on a wiretransfer reference.
 Thus I looked at the characters of a european keyboard and tried to find all possible misinterpretations of letters either alone or as groups.

 These are my findings of similiar looking characters: